 – Fun and sometimes irreverent.

-- Fans of Toyota production methods & ideas – people first! (as described in the book Toyota Kata by Mike Rother).
+– Fans of Toyota production methods and ideas – people first! (as the book: Toyota Kata by Mike Rother).

 – Learning to use “Nonviolent Communication” as described in the book by Marshall Rosenberg.

-- Team member hobbies / interests include reading, writing, board games, art, dogs, paleo, making a difference, shooting, kayaking, MakerFaire, Bridgewire, The Generator, science, 4×4, making fun of astrology & the Food Pyramid, competitive chess, metal art, minimalism, zero waste, and winter sports.
+– Team member hobbies/interests include writing, making movies, bicycling, board games, D&D, art, dogs, paleo, shooting, kayaking, zero waste, entrepreneurship, and of course reading.
 We rarely drink soda or smoke cigarettes.

 – Most of us are overqualified.

 We can be a place for people to work for many years, and we can be a place where you work while you launch a different career or business.
-We can accommodate time off, except between now and January 5 (especially to Dec 24).
-We have a team of 37.
+We seek people who won’t need time off between Nov 1 and Dec 23.
+We have a team of 40+.

 To apply, tell us through Craigslist:

-- your ideal schedule, hours/days you would rather not work, and how many hours a week you desire (we seek 40 to 50)
+– Your ideal schedule, hours/days you would rather not work, and how many hours a week you desire (we seek 40 to 55).

-- if you’re seeing this position as a first step at Grassroots, what positions you would also be interested in
+– If you see this position as a first step at Grassroots, what positions you would also like.

-We pay $8.25 to start, and offer paid vacation after one year.
+We pay $9 to $11.50/hour to start and offer paid vacation after one year.

 (We will remove this posting when we’re not hiring.
 We don’t respond to every application.
-Typically if we want to find out more about you, we contact you within 24 hours.
-If you want to verify that your application was received, send an email through Craigslist or to email@example.com.
+Typically if we want to find out more about you, we contact within 24 hours.
+If you want to verify that your application was received, send an email through Craigslist or to hiring@[our domain name].)

 FAQ: Why are you guys hiring so often?